 Wandering and/or getting lost is very common for individuals with Dementia; more than 60% will wander at some point.

-What to do: eliminate hunger/thirst, having to use the restroom, etc. first.
-If none of these satisfy them they may be trying to go home, even if they are already home or follow a routine they used to have.
-Take them for a walk, go for a ride in the car or try to involve them in an activity to ease anxiety and restlessness.
-Folding laundry, preparing food, doing dishes, music, art or garden therapies.
+What to do: eliminate hunger/thirst, having to use the restroom, etc., first.
+If none of these satisfy them, they may be trying to go home, even if they are already home or following a routine they used to have.
+Take them for a walk, go for a ride in the car, or try to involve them in an activity to ease anxiety and restlessness.
+Folding laundry, preparing food, making dishes, music, art, or garden therapies.

 Note: make sure you have deadbolts or locks on exterior doors to keep the person safe from leaving the premises undetected (never lock a person with Dementia in a home without supervision) and limit access to potential hazards.

 It becomes difficult for individuals with Dementia to process information and handle stimuli as the disease progresses.
 Think about how frightening it would be for you to be in a situation or place that is unfamiliar without the ability to process what’s going on around you.
 Throw in Sundowning, and it’s no wonder a person with Dementia can become anxious or agitated.

 What to do: find out what is causing the anxiety or agitation, and really listen to them without judgment.
 Provide reassurance, use calming phrases, and let them know you are there for them; you will do everything possible to make the situation better.
 They may need an outlet for pent-up energy; try going for a walk or car ride.

 Modify their environment; limit distractions or noise.
 Try activities like music, art, or aroma therapies.

 Note: Sundowning – late-day confusion.
 It is believed by many that the sun going down casts shadows which make it difficult for an individual with Dementia to figure out what they are seeing, thus causing more confusion, anxiety, and agitation.

 - Stick to a schedule as best as possible throughout the day.
 Minimize their stress.